0cyn/ktool/docs/source/ktool.rst

       ExternalDylib object that (admittedly, somewhat confusingly) actually represents this Image itself.

+   .. py:method:: serialize() -> dict

+      Return image metadata as a dictionary of json-serializable keys and objects

    .. py:method:: vm_check(address: int) -> bool

       Check if an address resolves within the VM translation table